 A further record of the medication administered including indication, dose and effect must be included in the patient's health care record.

 PRACTICE POINTS

-- Onset of action is 15 to 60 minutes

-- Ensure adequate fluid intake

-- Ensure adequate dietary fibre intake.

-- Encourage mobility, where possible.

-- Consider review by dietician, if appropriate.
+- Onset of action is five to 30 minutes. - The suppository does not need to dissolve completely to be effective - Ensure adequate fluid and dietary fibre intake - Encourage mobility, where possible - Consider review by dietician, if appropriate